Don't miss out on your dream job

 Why do recruiters check social media?

-But first, why do recruiters even bother checking social media?
+But first, why do recruiters look at social media?
 Well, candidates’ social media accounts can be a valuable source of unfiltered information.
 They provide recruiters with an authentic view of a candidate’s interests, personality, and values.

 31% of recruiters cited an instance where the candidate’s social media reflected a good personal fit with the company culture which, in turn, led to them being hired.

-Additionally, checking social media is a good way for recruiters to check how prepared the candidate is.
-You should always assume your social media can be seen by a future employer and therefore should ensure that all public content is clean and professional.
-Anything you do not want a potential employer to see should be hidden under relevant privacy settings.
+Additionally, screening social media is a good way for recruiters to check how prepared the candidate is.
+You should always assume your social media can be seen by a future employer.
+Consequently, you should ensure that all public content is clean and professional.
+Anything you do not want a potential employer to see needs to be hidden under relevant privacy settings.

 A good rule of thumb is to ensure that all your social media only reflects the best version of you – you don’t want to give the wrong impression.